bright/new-www/content/projects/accessible-911-call-for-people-with-speech-disabilities-confidential-project.md

 <TitleWithIcon sectionTitle="problem: non-inclusive emergency dispatch system" titleIcon="/images/icon_title_about.svg" titleIconAlt="problem" />

 Have you ever made a phone call to 911?
-That is one of the most stressful situations in life.
-Put yourself in the shoes of deaf or hard-of-hearing people.
-Imagine their stress when they are in an emergency and cannot communicate it.
+That is one of the most stressful situations in life. **Put yourself in the shoes of deaf or hard-of-hearing people**.
+Imagine **their stress when they are in an emergency and cannot communicate it**.

-Approximately [11 million Americans](https://nationaldeafcenter.org/faq/how-many-deaf-people-live-in-the-united-states/) are deaf or have hearing difficulties, yet 911 call centers only accept phone calls.
+Approximately **[11 million Americans](https://nationaldeafcenter.org/faq/how-many-deaf-people-live-in-the-united-states/) are deaf or have hearing difficulties, yet 911 call centers only accept phone call**s.
 People with speaking disabilities are not the only group excluded from the emergency response system.
-Consider individuals who need to call the police while hiding from the intruder.
+Consider i**ndividuals who need to call the police while hiding from the intruder**.
 The inability to silently send a text to 911 could potentially endanger their lives.

 <div className="image">![emergency dispatch system](/images/emergency_dispatch_solution_app.png "emergency dispatch system")</div>